pnowosie/feniks/index.md

   - `{:error, reason}` - when fails
   - `[list]` - queries with multiple items or empty list

-## Controllers layer
-- Validates all parameters in `with` expression, use `OMG.RPC.Web.Validator.Base` module
-- Pass validated params to `application API` function with the same name as Controller action
-- Pass the result to the `api_response` function, (see: `OMG.Watcher.Web` module, which inject this fn to all ctlrs).
-It does:
-  - Unsuccessful result is passed through (and will be handled by `fallback_controller`, it’s std Phx behavior)
-  - Sanitizes the result: converts structs to maps, encoded binary to hex, and so (see: `OMG.Watcher.Web.Serializer.Response`)
-  - Discovers `View` module from `Ctlr` and passes result with `%{response: result}` where `result` is unwrapped from `{:ok, _}` tuple

-## Views layer
-- In most cases just passes the response to `OMG.RPC.Web.Serializer.Response.serialize` function which forms std API response
-- It’s the place to restructure response if needed, e.g. add/remove some fields
-- It’s assumed that `Views` renders only successful responses

 ```elixir
 defmodule OMG.Watcher.API.Transaction do